express-javascript-template

 - CI executes lint and build checks on

-pushandpull_requestevents targetingmain. - The build matrix verifies compatibility against
+pushandpull_requestevents targetingmain. - The build matrix verifies compatibility across multiple supported Node.js release lines.

 Security analysis and dependency maintenance workflows

-- CodeQL analysis runs on push/PR plus a monthly scheduled scan.
+- CodeQL analysis runs on push/PR and on a scheduled basis.

-- Dependabot is configured for monthly npm and GitHub Actions updates, including grouped production/development dependency policies.
+- Dependabot is configured for scheduled npm and GitHub Actions updates, including grouped production/development dependency policies.

 - Evidence: